epleterte/ssh-xdg-open/README.md

 ...or you can do it manually:

-Copy ssh.desktop to ~/.local/share/applications/
+Copy *ssh.desktop* to *~/.local/share/applications/*

     $ cp ssh.desktop ~/.local/share/applications/

-Add to mimeapps.list in ~/.local/share/applications/
+Add to *mimeapps.list* in *~/.local/share/applications/*

     $ [ -f ~/.local/share/applications/mimeapps.list ] && sed 1d mimeapps.list >> ~/.local/share/applications/mimeapps.list \
       [ -f ~/.local/share/applications/mimeapps.list ] || cp mimeapps.list ~/.local/share/applications/

-Now xdg-open knows what to do when it encounters links of type 'ssh://my.remote.host'
+Now xdg-open knows what to do when it encounters links of type *'ssh://my.remote.host'*
-...but we still need a handler! ssh.desktop defines 'ssh-handler', so you should put that in your path.
+...but we still need a handler! *ssh.desktop* defines `ssh-handler`, so you should put that in your path.
 I have mine in *~/bin/* (must be in your PATH)
 Use the included script:

     $ cp ssh-handler ~/bin/ && chmod +x ~/bin/ssh-handler